-Rusty Hatchell is a doctoral student in media studies at the University of Texas at Austin, where he also serves as an assistant instructor.
+Rusty Hatchell is a doctoral candidate in media studies at the University of Texas at Austin, where he also serves as an assistant instructor.
 He earned his M.A. in media studies from the University of Texas at Austin and his B.A. in English from Georgia Gwinnett College.
-His research focuses on contemporary superhero television universes, particularly on the efforts to cultivate narrative continuity as well as the industrial production logics that help shape superhero television into its own distinct genre.
+His current research focuses on contemporary superhero television universes, particularly on the efforts to cultivate narrative continuity as well as the industrial production logics that help shape superhero television into its own distinct genre.
 In 2021, he was recognized as Outstanding Assistant Instructor in the Department of Radio-Television-Film, and in 2022, he was recognized for his Outstanding Service to the Department of Radio-Television-Film and was recipient of the Roderick P. Hart Student Achievement Award.

-Areas of focus: Post-network Television, Media Industries, Superhero Media, Transmedia Storytelling, Television Franchises and Universes
+Areas of focus: Conglomerate Hollywood, Media Industries, Post-Network Television, Superhero Media, Television Studies, Television Franchises and Universes, Transmedia Storytelling.